box/developer.box.com/content/pages/sign/30-request-options/10-multiple-signers.md

 ![Multiple signers and roles](images/sign-flow-multi-role.png)

-Lets create a method for this:
+Let's create a method for this:

 <Tabs>
 <Tab title='cURL'>